Executive assistant salary guide: what to pay your executive assistant (in 2022)

 • acting on behalf of the executive in meetings, staff liaison and stakeholder management

-The business partner executive assistant tends to bring many years of experience, both as a high-level EA and within a particular industry niche.
-Top-level executive assistants seek to partner closely with an executive, forming a strong working relationship, which allows them to understand and anticipate needs, giving the executive a second pair of ears and eyes throughout the organisation.
+The business partner executive assistant tends to bring many years of experience as a top-tier EA within a particular industry niche, and are often tertiary qualified.
+This level of executive assistant seeks to partner closely with an executive, forming a strong working relationship.
+This partnership allows them to understand and anticipate needs, giving the executive a second pair of ears and eyes throughout the organisation.
 The business partner EA acts as a champion of the executive, supporting them to deliver their KPIs and acting as both a gatekeeper and gateway for communication.

 A chief of staff role is becoming increasingly common in the Australian corporate landscape.
-This is an even more senior position than the business partner executive assistant, with a salary to reflect the high level of contribution the chief of staff makes on the organisation.
+An even more senior position than the business partner executive assistant, their expected salary reflects the high level of contribution the chief of staff makes to the organisation.
+Able to operate at a stellar level, and having invested in their own education and development, these key team members easily demonstrate their worth.

 The Chief of Staff is a senior member of the leadership team and is responsible for supporting, guiding and empowering the CEO to deliver on their KPIs, as well as supporting the broader organisational goals.
 A chief of staff acts as a co-pilot to the CEO.
 As a close and trusted advisor, the Chief of Staff should be unafraid to challenge and question the CEO when necessary.
 The chief of staff also acts as a go-between for executives, ensuring information flows readily between the c-suite, external stakeholders and the rest of the company.

-It is not uncommon for chief of staff positions to attract a salary of around $200,000 in Australia.
-In recent years, the chief of staff role has been relatively rare; it is now emerging as a highly valued position, mostly in larger organisations.
+It’s not uncommon for chief of staff positions to attract a salary of around $200,000 in Australia.
+Although in recent years, the chief of staff role has been relatively rare; it’s now emerging as a highly valued position, mostly in larger organisations.

 Sydney and Melbourne executive assistant salaries are on par

-Indeed, employers looking for the top-level executive assistants are increasingly willing to offer a salary of $130,000, in order to attract the most experienced and skilled EAs to the role.
+Indeed, I’ve noticed employers in both cities are increasingly willing to offer a salary of $130,000 plus, to attract the most experienced and skilled EAs to their roles.

 Beyond salary, benefits vary

-When it comes to benefits beyond salary and bonuses for executive assistants, it varies greatly.
+When it comes to benefits beyond salary for executive assistants, the range of options is wide.
 Many c-suite executives are known to be generous with long-serving EAs, offering birthday and anniversary gifts as a token of appreciation.
 Others will provide bonus schemes in line with other senior leaders in the organisation, which may be aligned with both individual performance and the achievement of company goals.
-It all varies on the nature of the company, the executive and the HR policies of the organisation.
+I’m also seeing an encouraging increase in self-development and wellbeing benefits being offered with roles.

-Naturally, generous benefits and bonus schemes tend to attract a high calibre of applications for vacant positions, so it is worth considering how your organisation can attract quality candidates in this manner.
+Naturally, generous benefits and bonus schemes tend to attract a higher calibre of applications for vacant positions, so it’s worth considering how your organisation can attract quality candidates in this manner.

-• Sydney and Melbourne executive assistant salaries are on par
+• Sydney and Melbourne executive assistant salaries are closely aligned

 Are you hiring an executive assistant?